 In episode 'The Gods' season 3.
 The small Arabic horse

-Dana always has a Fresian excepting this time, right picture below
+Dana always has a Fresian horse excepting this time in The Misalliance - right picture

-Tell on probably an Andalusian horse this time (taken from the Blackknight)
+Tell on probably an Andalusian Horse this time?

 The Friesian actress/model Doutzen Kroes on an Andalusian horse.

 Most Andalusians are grey or bay – in fact, in the U.S., 80 percent of the Andalusians are grey.
 However the registry allows all

 colors including buckskin, pearl and cremello.
 In the past, there were even spotted Andalusians, though they are rare today.